How to ease the transition back to the office

 Now we’re looking ahead to a post-pandemic world, faced with figuring out where and how work—and we as workers—fit into it.
 We don’t know what the long-term effects of the past year might be.
 Is there anxiety about reentry?
 Of course, and on multiple fronts.

-A critical crosswords
+A critical crosswords?

 We’ve had a year to adjust to being at home.
 While that wasn’t ideal in all cases, we adapted.
 We’re going back to workplaces that won’t be the same as before.
 Familiar faces may be missing, familiar rituals changed or gone.
 We wonder: How do we stay safe traveling, on the streets, in the workplace?
 Can we adjust to dressing up and showing up?
 Do we even want to?
 Even people excited to return may still feel anxious about being in the office in person or traveling.